Jimmy Governor: Atmosphere of terror

-A week after the murders at Breelong it was reported that "considerably over 100 police, together with twelve black trackers" were searching for Jimmy and Joe Governor.
+A week after the murders at Breelong it was reported that "considerably over 100 police, together with twelve black trackers" were searching for the Governor brothers.
 It was proposed to swear in a number of special constables, with "bushmen who knew the country well" being preferred.
-The Colonial Secretary stated that the Act authorising the Government to declare the murderers to be outlaws had expired, "otherwise they would have been immediately 'outlawed'" A broad region of New South Wales, lying between the Northern and Western railway systems "within the boundary of lines drawn between Gilgandra and Muswellbrook on the north and Mudgee and Newcastle on the south", was now on high alert.
+The Colonial Secretary stated that the law authorising the colonial government to declare the murderers to be outlaws had expired, "otherwise they would have been immediately 'outlawed'" A broad region of New South Wales, lying between the Northern and Western railway systems "within the boundary of lines drawn between Gilgandra and Muswellbrook on the north and Mudgee and Newcastle on the south", was now on high alert.
 The resources of every police station within that area were being called upon.
 It was reported that business "on the farms or in the shops is practically at a standstill, and those who are not engaged in the active work of search and pursuit spend their time in speculation and discussion of the tragedies and their perpetrators".
 Settlers moved out of their homesteads in fear of the Governors, with women and children brought together in towns for safety while many of the men joined the pursuit.

-After the murder of Kieran Fitzpatrick outside of Wollar and the fact that Jimmy and Joe Governor's mother and younger siblings were living on the Aboriginal reserve at Wollar, the township became a focus of attention by police authorities and the colonial press.
+After the Fitzpatrick killing outside Wollar, and the fact that the Governors' mother and younger siblings were living on the Aboriginal reserve at Wollar, the township became a focus of attention by the police and the colonial press.
 A visitor in late July noted: "When we rode into the town we met men armed to the teeth, riding round looking out sharply for any sign of the blacks".
 The police had brought all the local aborigines into the township in order to keep them under surveillance.
 At night they were locked up in a hall which had been "appropriated for their accommodation".
 Such was the fear and panic in the Wollar district that "families from up and down the Wollar Creek have flocked into town, and every available place is crammed with humanity".

 A visitor to the Merriwa and Cassilis district in late July recounted that "the people are terror-stricken for miles around, and nearly every person is carrying firearms in fear of meeting the blacks".
 It was stated that every hut and house in the Wollar Ranges district "has been vacated" and it was "next to impossible to obtain a bed" at any of the hotels in Merriwa or Cassilis.
 Outlying settlers in the Coolah district were reported to have "deserted their houses, and are stopping in the town at hotels, and private houses are packed".
 It was observed that local stores had completely sold out of rifles.
-Jimmy Governor had frequently been in Coolah and it was feared he may "visit persons with whom he has quarrelled".
+Jimmy had frequently been in Coolah and it was feared he would "visit persons with whom he has quarrelled".